-1. The Dancer agrees to abide by all obligations stated in his/her Agreement and all riders attached thereto.
+1. The Dancer agrees to abide by all obligations stated in their Agreement and all riders attached thereto.

 2. The Dancer is responsible for having warmed up for commencement of rehearsal unless otherwise negotiated.

-3. Outside of rehearsal hours, the Dancer will be available for costume fittings, photo calls, publicity or video documentation given a minimum of 72 hours notice.
+3. Outside of rehearsal hours, the Dancer will be available for costume fittings, photo calls, publicity or video documentation, and other duties that fall outside of the contract agreement with the Engager, given a minimum of 48 hours.

-4. The Dancer will not present himself/herself during scheduled terms of work while intoxicated from alcohol or drugs.
+4. The Dancer will not present themself during scheduled terms of work while intoxicated from alcohol or drugs.

 5. If the Dancer is unable to rehearse or perform due to intoxication or similar impairment, the Engager may determine that the Dancer will not rehearse or perform.

-6. Under the terms of each Agreement, the Dancer has a right to be kept informed and updated as to the Producer or Presenter’s rehearsal dates and times, performance times and touring plans.
+6. Under the terms of each Agreement, the Dancer has a right to be kept informed and updated, within reason, as to the Producer or Presenter’s rehearsal dates and times, performance times and touring plans.

 7. The Dancer contracted by the Engager is not required to fulfill any role (i.e. company teacher, rehearsal director, administrator, publicity assistant, janitor, wardrobe, or any other duty) other than as a Dancer, unless otherwise negotiated and specified in the Agreement.
-The Dancer will not perform any additional duties that are not specified in his/her Agreement unless he/she negotiates additional compensation, which will be to his/her satisfaction.
-If such additional duties as stated above are agreed upon, compensation will be specified in a rider attached to his/her Agreement and will constitute part of his/her fee.
+The Dancer will not perform any additional duties that are not specified in their Agreement unless they negotiate additional compensation, which will be to their satisfaction.
+If such additional duties as stated above are agreed upon, compensation will be specified in a rider attached to their Agreement and will constitute part of their fee.

-8. The Dancer will provide his/her own basic make-up, undergarments (except those required as a costume), standard rehearsal clothing and basic hair care.
+8. The Dancer will provide their own basic make-up, undergarments (except those required as a costume), standard rehearsal clothing and basic hair care.
 The Engager will provide all specialized make-up.